BranchingBad/google-free-tier/README.md

 5. Open a Pull Request

 Please ensure:
-- Shell scripts pass shellcheck linting
+- Shell scripts pass shellcheck linting: `shellcheck *.sh`
-- Terraform code is formatted: `terraform fmt`
+- Terraform code is formatted: `terraform fmt -recursive`
 - Updates to README are clear and accurate
+- Test your changes in a clean GCP project

 ---